bigloosegoose/Catover/README.md

 ## Installation

 ### Chrome
-1. Copy this repository or download just the AdBlock folder.
+1. Copy this repository or download just the Catover folder.
 2. Go to Extensions > Manage Extensions.
 3. Enable Developer mode and then press the newly appeared "Load unpacked" button.
-4. Choose the AdBlock folder.
+4. Choose the Catover folder.
 5. You're good to go!

 ### Firefox